unlaunch/documentation/_docs/sdks/java-sdk.md

 ##### `getFeature(String flagKey, String identity)`

 This behaves just like the `getVariation` method but instead of returning a string, it returns an [UnlaunchFeature](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchFeature.html) object instead.
 Use this method when you want to get more than just the variation.
-This is mostly used for fetching *dynamic configuration* associated with the feature flag.
+This is mostly used for fetching *dynamic configuration* associated with the feature flag or for getting the *evaluation reason*.

 For example, say you want to change the color of a button for some users.
 You'd define the colors for each variation in the Unlaunch Console as a key-value pair.
 Then in your application, you can fetch like this: